Sundin/sundin.github.io/_posts/2020-10-14-how-to-read.md

 ## What to read

 This might sound like an obviously important topic, but don't worry too much about *what* to read.
 As long as you keep the Lindy Effect (see below) in mind, you will most likely get something out of just about everything you read.
 And the best part is that the more you read, the more you will get out of every book.
 This is because you will be able to draw parallels and connections to what you have read before, realize which ideas contradict or support each other, understand where someone's idea is coming from and so on.
+I usually read 2-4 books in parallel.
+That way, I know I can always pick up something suitable to read regardless if my energy level is high or low.

 ### The Lindy Effect